fjod/Reinforced-wiki/Testing/Test-Data.md

 # Customization

-You can substitute values of particular query result that test generator will embed into resulting code.
+You can substitute values form particular query result that test generator will embed into resulting code.
 Like this:
 ```csharp
 Trace t = _tecture.EndTrace();